huggingface/diffusers/docs/source/en/using-diffusers/conditional_image_generation.md

 ### Stable Diffusion XL

 SDXL is a much larger version of the previous Stable Diffusion models, and involves a two-stage model process that adds even more details to an image.
 It also includes some additional *micro-conditionings* to generate high-quality centered images.
 Take a look at the more comprehensive [SDXL](sdxl) guide to learn more about how to use it.
-But in general, you can use SDXL like:
+In general, you can use SDXL like:

 ```py
 from diffusers import AutoPipelineForText2Image